Employee Cost Calculator

 The Employee Cost Multiplier

 A common rule of thumb is that an employee costs 1.25x to 1.4x their base salary.
 For a $70,000 salary, expect to pay $87,500 to $98,000 in total costs.
+Understanding these costs is crucial when comparing job offers using a job comparison calculator or when calculating the cost of employee turnover.

 Industry Variations